 The name of this corporation is The San Joaquin Valley Media Alliance (hereinafter “Corporation”).

-The Corporation’s initial principal street and mailing address for the transaction of business is:
+The Corporation’s initial principal street and a mailing address for the transaction of business is:

 1584 N Van Ness Ave.

 ARTICLE III – Agent for Service of Process

 The name and address of the Corporation’s agent for service of process is: